WUHAO2627/Parameter-Tunning-Rs-Rr-Lm-Ls-Lr-/README.md

 > Beside this README, refer to the Presentation for more

-## Table of Contents
-[toc]

 ## 1. Project Overview
-This repository implements the complete parameter identification algorithm for three-phase induction motors used in general purpose VFDs.
+This repository implements the complete parameter identification algorithm by driving inverter for three-phase induction motors.
 Accurate motor parameters are critical for high-performance vector control (both FVC and SVC) and V/F control.

 ## 2. VFD Control Algorithms
 The general purpose VFD supports four main control algorithms: